gordonb3/bubbagen/README.md

 The following changes to the original 1.8.0 release from Sakaki apply:

-1. This image has been brought up to date against the Gentoo tree as of 24 May 2016.
+1. The 1.8.2 image has been brought up to date against the Gentoo tree as of 24 May 2016.
 The full set of packages in the image may be viewed [here](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.8.2).

+1. The 1.8.5 image has been brought up to date against the Gentoo tree as of 8 August 2016.
+The full set of packages in the image may be viewed [here](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.8.5).

-1. This image has sysvinit patched to follow the hardware specific routine for shutting down.
+1. The bubbagen images have sysvinit patched to follow the hardware specific routine for shutting down.
 As such you can now simply use `halt` or `poweroff` commands (Sakaki's `poweroff-b3` script is not available in this image) to shut down the B3.
 > Please note that the B3 does not actually power down but enters a special pre boot environment where it waits for the button on the rear to be pressed.
 As multiple users discovered, this happens to be quite CPU intensive and the B3 may run quite hot and use more power than when running an OS.

 Have fun! ^-^